Tropical $F$-polynomials and General Presentations: Introduction

 \subsection{Notation and Conventions}

 Throughout we only deal with finite-dimensional basic algebras over an algebraically closed field $k$ of characteristic $0$.
 If we write an algebra $A=kQ$, we assume implicitly that $Q$ is finite and has no oriented cycles.
 For general $A=kQ/I$, we allow $Q$ to have oriented cycles.
-Although the paper is written in this generality, some of the results are only proved for path algebras.
-Sometimes instead of switching between $A=kQ/I$ and $A=kQ$ we may just say that assume $A$ has no relations.
 We denote by $Q_0$ the set of vertices of $Q$.